 Advancing NIH’s Mission Through a Unified Strategy

-As stewards of taxpayer funds, NIH must deliver results that matter to the public.
+As stewards of taxpayer funds, NIH must dedicate public funds toward medical and scientific research that promises the greatest benefit to the public.
 Today, I’m pleased to announce that NIH is moving toward a unified strategy that aligns our priorities and funding approaches to fulfill this commitment.
-Through this strategy, we will better leverage the synergistic missions of each NIH Institute and Center to fund the most meritorious science, address urgent health needs, and sustain a robust biomedical research workforce.
+Through this strategy, we will better leverage the synergistic missions of each NIH Institute, Center and Office (ICO) to fund the most meritorious science, address urgent health needs, and sustain a robust biomedical research workforce.

 A central pillar of this approach is balancing scientific opportunity with mission-critical objectives.
 NIH is sharpening its focus on chronic health issues that affect Americans, including chronic childhood diseases and nutrition.
 We are also prioritizing next-generation tools such as artificial intelligence, alternative testing models, and real-world data platforms.

-To rebuild public trust, NIH is enhancing oversight of funded research abroad and reinforcing its commitment to responsible stewardship of taxpayer dollars.
+To improve public trust, NIH is enhancing oversight of funded research abroad and reinforcing its commitment to responsible stewardship of taxpayer dollars.
 We will expand support for replication studies and strengthen our capacity to advance groundbreaking science.
-At the same time, NIH remains dedicated to fostering open, competitive, and accountable science and supporting investigators as they pursue innovative, and sometimes controversial, questions grounded in rigorous methodology.
+At the same time, NIH remains dedicated to fostering open, competitive, and accountable science and supporting investigators regardless of controversy as they pursue innovative research grounded in rigorous methodology.

-A core function of NIH Institutes and Centers is to assess scientific merit within the context of NIH’s broader strategic goals and develop appropriate research funding plans accordingly.
+A core function of NIH ICOs is to assess scientific merit within the context of NIH’s broader strategic goals and develop appropriate research funding plans accordingly.
 In an environment where NIH receives more meritorious applications than it can fund, this review process is increasingly critical.
-To that end, NIH will empower its Institutes, Centers and Offices to make funding decisions that reflect agency and institute priorities, scientific opportunity, program balance, workforce needs, and other core principles that will be consistently applied across the agency.
+To that end, NIH will empower its ICOs to make funding decisions that reflect agency and institute priorities, scientific opportunity, program balance, workforce needs, and other core principles that will be consistently applied across the agency.

 Jay Bhattacharya, M.D., Ph.D.